-Contact hours per week: 2-0-0 Online facilitated instruction/face-to-face seminar
+Contact hours per week: 2-0-0 Online facilitated instruction/face-to-face seminar being offered or consent of the Assistant Dean of Graduate Studies and Research (Faculty of

 Provides an opportunity for professional development and supervised practice in a specialized counselling context.
 Students will be involved in direct work with clients under the supervision of a qualified professional.
 The practicum allows students to actively explore issues encountered in working with a specialized client population or area of practice.